Essential Practices for Quality Assurance and Control In Construction

 11. Project Success: Effective quality assurance and control increase the chances of delivering projects on time, within budget, and to stakeholders' satisfaction.

-A quality assurance and quality control plan ensures that construction projects meet high standards, resulting in satisfied customers, efficient operations, and long-term success.
+A quality assurance and control plan ensures that construction projects meet high standards, resulting in satisfied customers, efficient operations, and long-term success.

 How to Ensure Construction Quality Assurance